 The term 'hazard' is used in many contexts.
 In a community context, for example, references are made to meteors, earthquakes and floods as 'natural hazards' golfers refer to 'playing the hazard' and hazard is sometimes used as a verb (e.g. to 'hazard a guess').
-A Google search for 'definition of hazard not financial or insurance' conducted in 2019 resulted in more than 41 million hits; some of these present 'hazard' as synonymous with 'risk,' while others adopt the more common 'source of harm' usage.
+A Google search for "definition of hazard not financial or insurance" conducted in 2024 resulted in more than 800 million hits; some of which present 'hazard' as synonymous with 'risk,' while others adopt the more common 'source of harm' usage.